PR-Pilot-AI/demo/multi-search/README.md

 4. 📋 Respond with a condensed list of links to the respective results.
 ```

 It's as easy as that!
-The run script will ask you for a search query, and then
+In the run script, **PR Pilot will ask you for a search query**, and then
 it will search across the specified sources and provide you with a condensed list:

 ```shell